-For me, many times a cup of coffee and a good conversation with a Titus 2 mom friend has been much-needed moment of encouragement.
+Many times, a cup of coffee and a good conversation with a Titus 2 mom friend has been much-needed encouragement.

 So, let’s pretend that we’re at your favorite coffee shop.
 Just you and me.
 We have a cozy, private booth in the back corner of the store.
 Our children are all at home bonding with their fathers and eating nutritious snacks.
 We have both just purchased the delicious coffee drink of our choice, and there is a large, warm chocolate chunk cookie on the little table in front of us, already cut in half to share (calorie/gluten/soy/dairy/peanut-free if needed:).You have just asked me, “Erin, how do we do this all?!
 It seems impossible.
 I’m trying so hard, but I’m drowning most of the time.”
 Either that or I have simply picked up on the exhaustion, disenchantment and discouragement on your face.:)

 First, can I just tell you that I’m right there with you some days?